desireco/desireco/README.md

 Another topic I am very much interested in is Knowledge Management and Zettelkasten System of notes specifically.

-If you need me, you can reach me at zeljko at hey dot com.
-Or same at gmail.
+If you need me, you can reach me at zeljko at gmail dot com.
+Or zeljko at hey dot com.

-Default pronouns.